MyPureCloud/developer-center-blog/source/2021-09-03-transferring-calls-to-external-using-byoc/index.md

 If you need to transfer the call back from your external SIP device to Genesys Cloud, and specifically to an Architect Inbound Call flow or to a Genesys Cloud user, releasing the call and resources from your device, your SIP device can issue a SIP REFER to Genesys Cloud.

-When your device sends this SIP REFER request, it can also pass data back to Genesys Cloud if necessary (ex: an identifier, a set of info, ...).
+When your device sends this SIP REFER request, it can also pass data back to Genesys Cloud if necessary (e.g. an identifier, a set of info, ...).
 This is again leveraging User to User Information (as part of the *Refer-To*).

 This data (decoded to ascii) will be made available to the Genesys Cloud conversation (available from an Architect flow, or at Contact Center Agent Desktop application level).
-Ex: identifier used from Genesys Cloud to query and to retrieve information - in the Architect flow or in a Script via a [Data Action](https://help.mypurecloud.com/?p=209478) (like the Web Services Data Action integration).
+e.g. identifier used from Genesys Cloud to query and to retrieve information - in the Architect flow or in a Script via a [Data Action](https://help.mypurecloud.com/?p=209478) (like the Web Services Data Action integration).

 In an Architect Inbound Call flow, it is made available through the [Call.UUIData architect built-in variable](https://help.mypurecloud.com/?p=51613) (automatically decoded from hexa to ascii).